shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-click-tracker.md

 ## Step 2.
 Associate with a line item (required)

 Click trackers are associated with line items.
-In the Line Item Association section, click Edit to choose the line item you'd like to associate this click tracker with.
+In the **Line Item Association** section, click **Edit** to choose the line item you'd like to associate this click tracker with.
 You can also search for a line item by name.

+> [!IMPORTANT]
-Once a line item is associated with a click tracker, you can report on the clicks coming through that tracker at the line item level.
-You can separate impression and click trackers by grouping by **Impression Type** in [Network Reporting](network-reporting.md).
+> Once a line item is associated with a click tracker, you can report on the clicks coming through that tracker at the line item level.
+You can separate impression
+> and click trackers by grouping by **Impression Type** in [Network Reporting](network-reporting.md).

 ## Step 3.
 Associate with a publisher (required)

-Under **Publisher Settings**, click Edit and choose the publisher you'd like to associate this click tracker with.
+Under **Publisher Settings**, click **Edit** and choose the publisher you'd like to associate this click tracker with.

 ## Step 4.
 Associate with a placement (optional)